Danidutch/Rest-with-NodeJs-API-with-Express-and-MySQL/README.md

 Rest with Node Js: API with  Express and MySQL
-How to create REST API
+How to create REST API,
-Using MySQL to save our data
+Using MySQL to save  data,
-Using Express to create a server
+Using Express to create a server,
-Learning to manipulate dates with MomentJS
+Learning to manipulate dates with MomentJS,
-Validating data before submitting to database
+Validating data before submitting to database,
-Sending descriptive errors to  user
+Sending descriptive errors to  user.